Gut Health Education

 3+ days trending off?
 Start paying attention.
 Look at your diet, hydration, and stress levels.

 A full week of consistent change?
-Time to take action — whether that means adjusting your routine or checking in with your doctor.
+Time to take action — adjust your routine or check in with your doctor.

 Blood, black stool, or severe pain?
 Don't wait.
 Call your doctor today.